 We envision an LA County unified by shared intention and cross-sector collaboration that helps those suffering from serious mental illness heal, grow and flourish by providing easy access to the right services and the right opportunities at the right time in the right place from the right people.

 Mental health services provided include assessments, case management, crisis intervention, medication support, peer support, psychotherapy and other rehabilitative services.
 Services are provided in a variety of settings including residential facilities, clinics, schools, hospitals, juvenile halls and camps, mental health courts, board and care homes, in the field and in people’s homes.
 We also provide counseling to victims of natural and man-made disasters, their families and emergency first responders.

 Our services to adults and older adults are focused on those who are functionally disabled by severe and persistent mental illness, including those who are low-income, uninsured, temporarily impaired, or in situational crises.
-Services to children and youth are focused on those who are seriously emotionally disturbed and diagnosed with a mental disorder.
-They include wards or dependents of the juvenile court, children in psychiatric inpatient facilities, seriously emotionally disturbed youth in the community, and special education students referred by local schools and educational institutions.
+Services to children and youth are focused on those who are emotionally disturbed and diagnosed with a mental disorder.
+They include wards or dependents of the juvenile court, children in psychiatric inpatient facilities, seriously emotionally disturbed youth in the community, and special education students referred by educational institutions.

 Mental Health Services Act

 The Mental Health Services Act (MHSA), created by the passage of Proposition 63 in 2004, has expanded the partnerships and capacity of the mental health system in Los Angeles.
 DMH continues to work with a diverse group of community stakeholders to effect the historic expansion of mental health services funded by MHSA.

 - California Department of Health Care Services